edrohan1/edx-documentation/en_us/shared/students/SFD_ORA.rst

 =================================================

 If you have assessed the required number of peer responses and completed your self assessment, you can assess additional peer responses.
-To do this, click the **Assess Peers** heading.
+To do this, select the **Assess Peers** heading.
 If any responses remain to be assessed, a new response opens.